lankydan/spring-data-cassandra/reactive_spring_data_cassandra.md

 I stole this conclusion straight from [A quick look into reactive streams with Spring Data and MongoDB](https://lankydanblog.com/2017/07/16/a-quick-look-into-reactive-streams-with-spring-data-and-mongodb/).
 In conclusion getting up a running using Reactive Streams with Spring Data and Cassandra is no harder than using it's non reactive counterpart.
 All we need to do is insert the word “reactive” into a few classes and interface names and then use the `Flux` and `Mono` types (from Reactor) instead of directly returning a list or object.

-The code used in this post can be found on my [GitHub]
+The code used in this post can be found on my [GitHub](https://github.com/lankydan/spring-data-cassandra/tree/reactive-spring-data-cassandra).